 The majority of critical incidents will commence and conclude in minutes.
 Approximately 70% of active shooter incidents are over within five minutes.
 If a security guard only calls 911, local police responders will in most instances arrive after people are injured or killed, and the tragedy has already unfolded.
 The benefits of having a qualified, well-trained officer on location who will take action and stop the threat immediately, cannot be undervalued.

 Organizations who partner with TSE receive extensive benefits and unmatched value, as a result of our staff of expert practitioners.
 Many decision makers recognize the increasingly violent and dangerous world we live in, yet many organizations turn to security partners who under-deliver.

 A growing number of organizations of all types have reached their breaking point.
-It's frustrating - allocating funding for low-cost security guard services; only to realize it's a complete waste of financial resources and they're no safer than they were before.
-TSE understands these frustrations of our partners and we're committed to providing a professional, community-oriented presence; capable of handling and mitigating virtually any routine or emergency situation which could arise.
+It’s frustrating – allocating funding for low-cost security guard services; only to realize it’s a complete waste of financial resources and they’re no safer than they were before.

-Ltc.
-Dave Grossman (US Army, Ret.,)
+LTC.
+Dave Grossman (US ARMY, RET.,)

 A West Point Professor of Psychology, Pulitzer Prize nominated author, and world expert on human aggression, violence and active shooters; Dave Grossman interviewed with PoliceOne.com in 2010 – “Active Shooters in Schools: The Enemy is Denial.”